Applied Digital/Conventional Imaging

 You will use your skills to create business advertisements and develop an understanding of the fundamentals of starting a freelance business.
 This includes marketing to a target audience and how to start earning a living from your imaging skill set.
 Assessment is through practical coursework, a business plan and a presentation.

 During the summer semester, a 10-week work study project worth 60 credits is undertaken in a subject area agreed with the course director.
-This work-study project can be carried out in the UK or abroad.
-The project allows you to specialise in a specific area of interest, relevant to the course, and put your newly-learned skills into practice in one large, intensive project.
+This project can be carried out in the UK or abroad.
+It allows you to specialise in a specific area of interest, relevant to the course and put your newly-learned skills into practice in one large, intensive project.

-You will plan, photograph and produce a project within media of your choice – a book, film or research study.
-You will learn how to self-fund a personal project, liaising with members of the public to attain support for your project.
+You'll plan, photograph and produce a project within the media of your choice – a book, film or research study.
+You'll learn how to self-fund a personal project, liaising with members of the public to attain support for your project.
 Your finished product will be used for assessment, and can also be used as a portfolio piece for the first step in your chosen career.